Get your FREE

 I have a dog that bit someone once.
 Will that affect my chances of getting homeowners insurance?

 While having a dog with a history of biting doesn’t automatically disqualify you from getting a homeowners policy, it can make it a little more difficult.
 You might end up having to get a policy that excludes coverage for anything your dog does.
-You can read more about the subject in Good dog, bad dog: Home insurance for dog lovers.

 If a tree falls on my house from my neighbor’s yard, who pays for the damage?